RubixML/ML/docs/preprocessing.md

 - [Random Hot Deck Imputer](transformers/random-hot-deck-imputer.md)

 ## Feature Extraction
 Certain forms of data such as text blobs and images do not have directly analogous scalar feature representations.
 Thus, it is necessary to extract features from their original representation.
 For example, to extract a useful feature representation from a blob of text, the text must be encoded as some fixed-length feature vector.
-One way we can accomplish this in Rubix ML is by computing a fixed-length *vocabulary* from the training corpus and then encoding each sample as a vector of word (or *token*) counts.
+One way we can accomplish this in Rubix ML is by computing a fixed-length *vocabulary* from the training corpus and then encode each sample as a vector of word (or *token*) counts.
 This is exactly what the Word Count Vectorizer does under the hood.

 **Examples**